 Meet the Expert: Marije, GMP Scientist

-The first example is regarding the materials used, such as starting material, disposables, medium and buffers.
+The first example regards the materials used, such as starting material, disposables, medium and buffers.
 A GMP compliant process uses materials that are fully traceable.
 This means that any plasmids, virus seeds, cell lines and other raw materials used in the process need to be GMP compliant and are provided with certificates such as for sterility, mycoplasma and TSE/BSE to document their quality.

 The second example is that not every virus product is suitable for sterile filtration during downstream processing.
 Some viruses, such as measles virus, are relatively large, making it impossible to perform a final sterile filtration.
 Consequently, an aseptic process is needed for the production of measles virus seeds.
 An aseptic process needs validation before execution of the actual virus seed production.
 The validation process simulates the entire USP as well as the DSP process.
 Instead of normal medium, the simulation process uses bacterial growth promoting medium, such as TSB.
 Generally, manufacturing of a minimum of three consecutive batches constitutes a validation of the process.
 This includes the testing of the entire processed volume including a growth promotion test to confirm the growth promotion capabilities of the medium.